 Aaaaah, a good old Far-East Asian dish for my World Food Challenge!!
 It’s been a long time that I haven’t experimented cooking something like that!
 Since one of my dearest cousins has married a Korean lady a few years ago and they recently moved together to Seoul, we have exchanged a bit on food matters, and I’m now – more than ever – very eager to know more about Korean cuisine.
 I’ll start my Korean cooking experience with a classic of all times, the famous Bibimbap.

 As far as Asian cuisine is concerned, I love everything that can be eaten along with rice.
 That’s simply because I just love plain white rice, it goes with everything, and Asian rice is perfumed, sticky, always perfectly cooked, and I could go on forever about rice (silly me!).
 The Bibimbap consists on a big bowl filled with rice in the bottom, and topped with many diverse ingredients including meat and veggies, that are all pre-marinated and cooked in an Asian-style sauce, and an egg on top of it all.
 This dish is usually quite filling, hearty and wholesome too.
 Spicy if you like hot flavors, as you can choose to go fully-Korean and add on top of your bibimbap a dollop of Gochujang paste, which is a far equivalent of our Sriracha sauce (it only has in common its hotness).
-For this version of today’s Bibimbap, I’ve chosen to omit the egg and the dollop of hot paste.
-Will try that next time for sure!

 For the Bibimbap as well as for other Asian dishes, I will always recommend to get all ingredients ready for cooking before you start the gaz.
 Meaning: cut all your veggies and meat into pieces, have your marinade ready on the side, and before you’re doing all of that, start cooking your rice in the rice-cooker so that you don’t need to take care of it at all anymore before the final assembly of your Bibimbap.
 Once you turn the gaz on, all ingredients will have to be cooked in a row, and you don’t want some of them to end up cold within minutes.
 Trust me, neither you’ll want the drops of your marinade to end up burning in your wok/pan and leave an awful flavor to your overall dish while it’s waiting for the next veggie to come in and be cooked, nor you’ll want to spend your precious time doing the washing-up in between the cooking of every veggie type!
 Get organized, that’s all I’m saying.